teapot9/fand/README.md

 ## Introduction

+The purpose of this program is to allow controlling the fan speed of a server from another one.
+One server checks drive temperatures.
+Multiple clients ask the fan speed they should set and use PWM to change it.

+This program also wants to be cross-platform.
+It should work with Linux and FreeBSD, as they are the platform used for testing.
+While they have not been tested, it should also works on
+\*BSD, Mac OS and Windows.

 This program contain multiples modules:
  * server: daemon monitoring drives
     * listen for connection from clients and answer their requests